-Pregnancy Test ♥Online♥
+Test de Embarazo ♥Online♥

 Gestogram Online

-One thing that caught my attention when I went for my first visit to the gynecologist, after I found out I was pregnant, was the cardboard calendar that was spinning while asking me what day my last period was.
-Soon after I found out what it was all about, it was a gestogram.Today I am going to explain what it is, how to use it and I am going to show you everything you need to make your own gestogram, gestational disc or, also called sympathetically, pregnancy roulette as it is reminiscent of a surprise roulette wheel.
+One thing that caught my attention when I went to my first visit with the gynecologist, after finding out I was pregnant, was the cardboard calendar that turned while she asked me what day my last period was.
+Soon after I figured out what it was, it was a gestogram.
+Today I am going to explain what it is, how it is used, and I will show you everything you need to make your own gestogram, gestational disk or, also affectionately called, pregnancy roulette since it resembles a surprise roulette.

-What is a gestogram or gestational disc?
+What is a gestogram or gestational disk?

-A gestogram is a graphical representation, usually circular in shape, that will help us to keep track of our pregnancy week by weekIt also helps us to know the exact time of gestation, as a manual week calculator that tells us the week of pregnancy we are in and the approximate date when we will give birth (you can read more in this article "How many weeks pregnant am I?").
+A gestogram is a graphical representation, generally circular in shape, that will help us track our pregnancy week by week, the development of the baby, and helps us know its exact gestational age, like a manual week calculator that indicates the week of pregnancy we are in and the approximate date we will give birth (you can read more by reading this article How many weeks am I pregnant).

 How is the gestogram used?

-What might you need your own gestogram for?
+Why might you need your own gestogram?

 How do I make my own gestogram or pregnancy roulette?

-You already have your gestogram ready and you know everything you need to know to start using it.
-Carry it with you at all times and you can check at any time the week of pregnancy in which you are, the due date, ...
+You now have your gestogram ready and know everything you need to start using it.
+Keep it with you at all times and you will be able to check at any moment the week of pregnancy you are in, the due date,…

-The design of the gestogram is based on the http://www.facemama.com/ website.
+The design of the gestogram is based on the website http://www.facemama.com/

-About site
+About Site

 Cookie Policy